gps2601/web-knowldge/README.md

  - CONNECT
  - PUT

+### HTTP Status Codes

+HTTP response status codes indicate whether a specific HTTP request has been successfully completed.
+Responses are grouped in five classes: informational responses, successful responses, redirects, client errors, and servers errors.

 ### Request Target

 Usually a URL or absolute path to the server.
 E.g. GET /background.png HTTP/1.0

+### API

+API is the acronym for Application Programming Interface, which is a software intermediary that allows two applications to talk to each other.
+Each time you use an app like Facebook, send an instant message, or check the weather on your phone, you’re using an API.

 ### Application layer